KieranFergus/Cloud-Security-Operations-Center/README.md

 ## Part 1: Deploying the Honeypot VM

+- Created a Resource Group in the cloud via Azure with the following:
+    - Virtual Network
-- Created a Windows 10 VM in Azure.
+    - Windows 10 VM
+    - Network Security Group

-- Configured Network Security Group (NSG) to allow all inbound traffic.
+- Configured the Network Security Group (NSG) to allow all inbound traffic.
 ![](./images/FirewallRules.png)

 - Disabled the Windows Defender firewall within the Virtual Machine instance (`wf.msc` → Properties → Turn off all profiles):